 Wales weather warning for thunderstorms and hail

-Thunderstorms could cause disruption in parts of Wales later, according to forecasters.
+Thunderstorms could cause disruption in parts of Wales, according to forecasters.

 It comes as temperatures across the UK could reach almost 33C on Saturday in the UK, making it the sixth consecutive day of the mercury exceeding 30C.